kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ```

 This command will also take care of validating the provided data map file.
 Once the data maps are uploaded, `krel` will (automatically) take those data maps into account when generating the changelog and the release announcement emails.

-#### Debian and RPM Packaging

-Publishing the [packages of the official release](https://github.com/kubernetes/sig-release/blob/master/release-engineering/packaging.md) is by conducted by employees at Google.
-Once `krel release --nomock --type=official …` has completed (which builds the packages into the production bucket), **before sending out the email notification**, contact the [Release Managers Google Group][release-managers-group] to notify them that an official release for `vX.Y` is complete and the packages are ready to be published.

-Once the .deb and .rpm packages are published, you can `grep` for `X.Y` e.g. `1.16` in the [yum](https://packages.cloud.google.com/yum/repos/kubernetes-el7-x86_64/repodata/primary.xml) and [apt](https://packages.cloud.google.com/apt/dists/kubernetes-xenial/main/binary-amd64/Packages) repositories.

 #### Release Validation